-This birthday cake fudge tastes is a crazy easy alternative to traditional cake and frosting that flaunts its funfetti appearance and tastes just like cake batter.
+This birthday cake fudge tastes is a crazy easy no bake alternative to traditional cake that flaunts its funfetti frosting appearance and tastes just like cake batter.

 Birthday Cake Fudge

 - Quick Glance

 - Makes 5 dozen 1-inch (2.5cm) squares